ow-mods/ow-mod-man/owmods_core/README.md

 - db.rs: Manages fetching and compiling the local and remote database
 - download.rs: Manages downloading and installing mods and OWML
 - game.rs: Manages running the game and setting up a wine prefix on linux
-- io.rs: Manages importing and exorting the list of mods
+- io.rs: Manages importing and exporting the list of mods
 - lib.rs: Exports stuff
 - logging.rs: Creates traits that dependents are expected to implement for logging
 - mods.rs: Hols the structs that represent local and remote mods and some utility functions